 Hyperpigmentation is a condition where patches of skin become darker than the normal surrounding skin—i.e., the fancy term for “dark spots.”
 This discoloration results from an accumulation of excess melanin—a naturally occurring pigment in the body that gives the eyes, hair, and skin their (beautiful array variety) color.

 Though hyperpigmentation can occur in people of all skin tones, it tends to be more frequent in people with darker skin—particularly black skin.
-The reason is that darker skin contains a higher amount of melanin (more color) in the skin cells and a tendency to overproduce additional melanin in response to external factors.
+The reason is that darker skin contains more melanin (more color) in the skin cells and a tendency to overproduce additional melanin in response to external factors.
 While hyperpigmentation is totally treatable, people with darker skin need to take extra caution to safely and effectively treat dark spots.
-Please read below for dermatologists' tips for the best ways to treat hyperpigmentation in black skin (including our favorite Advanced Dark Spot remover).
+Please read below for dermatologists' tips for treating hyperpigmentation in black skin (including our favorite Advanced Dark Spot remover).

 What causes hyperpigmentation?

 Sun damage: Sunspots, small and flat, can range in color from light to dark brown.
 They tend to develop on parts of the skin exposed to the most sunlight—such as the face, chest, neck, and hands—that receive more sun exposure, stimulating melanin production.
-Sunspots—as with other dark spots—tend to get darker with additional sun exposure.
+As with other dark spots, sunspots tend to get darker with additional sun exposure.

 Melasma: Melasma is a type of skin discoloration caused by changes in hormone levels often associated with pregnancy or the use of birth control pills.
 Melasma typically develops on larger areas face—the cheeks, sides of the face, forehead, and above the lips.